 So when one says “health insurance with tax benefits”, it simply means that if they have a sustained health insurance policy, they will get a sum of money back by the end of the fiscal year.

-If you have started adulting recently, here’s a quick explanation.
+If you're super new at adulting, here’s some quick explanation on taxation.
 Our income is taxable and we pay taxes to the government.
-Government cuts us some slack and gives us some amount back for certain commercial activities that we do (eg. Payment of premium for health insurance, donations to charity etc).
+Government cuts us some slack and gives us some amount back for certain commercial activities that we do (e.g. Payment of premium for health insurance, donations to charity etc).
 Health insurance equals saving money.
 Do we have your full attention now?
 Good!

 But wait, how exactly does one claim this money back?
-Hold that thought, we will come back to that a little later.
+Hold that thought, we'll come back to that a little later.

 A Few Things You Ought To Know About Health Insurance Policies And Tax Benefits

-Think of section 80D as a superhero, whose powers grants you tax benefits.
-It has a kryptonite though: not paying premium towards your health insurance policy leading to the lapse of that policy.
-In order to claim tax benefits, your health insurance policy must be active.
-You can get tax benefits only on health insurance under this section.
+Think of Section 80D as a superhero, whose powers grant you tax benefits.
+It has a kryptonite though: not paying premium towards your health insurance policy may lead to the lapse of that policy.
+So, to claim tax benefits, your health insurance policy must be active.

-Regardless of whether or not you have health insurance, if you undergo preventive health check up, you can claim maximum of INR 3000 tax benefit for that fiscal year.
+Regardless of whether or not you have health insurance, if you undergo preventive health check up, you can claim maximum of ₹5000 tax benefit for that fiscal year.

 Only an individual or an HUF or Hindu undivided Family that includes the assessee, spouse, dependent children, and parents can avail the benefit.

-You can claim a maximum of INR 25,000 tax benefit for the fiscal year, if you are between the ages of 18 years to 64 years.
-If you’re 65 years old and above, the maximum benefit you can get from your health insurance in INR 30,000 for a fiscal year.
+You can claim a maximum of ₹25,000 tax benefit for the fiscal year, if you are between the ages of 18 years to 60 years.
+If you’re above the age of 60, the maximum benefit you can get from your health insurance in ₹50,000 for a fiscal year.

-If you are covering your parents who are senior citizens, you can claim maximum of INR 55,000 - the INR 25,000 benefit that you can already avail plus INR 30,000 for senior citizens.
+If you are covering your parents who are senior citizens, you can claim maximum of ₹75,000 - the ₹25,000 benefit that you can already avail plus ₹50,000 for senior citizens.

-Remember that premium payments that are made via cash and demand draft will not be considered.
-You must pay via cheque or online in order to avail the benefit.
+Remember that premium payments made via cash will not be considered.
+You must pay via cheque, card or online in order to avail the benefit.

 The tax benefits will cease to exist in case the policy were to get canceled or it lapses for whatever reasons.